THE ULTIMATE SHOULDER WORKOUT GUIDE

-For this, my favorite is the Barbell Overhead Press, because we’re able to create overload and scale to heavier weights.
+For this, one of the best compound shoulder exercises is the Barbell Overhead Press, because we’re able to create overload and scale to heavier weights.

-If we perform the Banded Overhead Press followed by the Barbell Overhead Press we’re also using neuromuscular reeducation to enforce what we established with the banded activation exercise.
+If we perform the Banded Overhead Press followed by the Barbell Overhead Press we’re also using neuromuscular reeducation to enforce what we established with the banded activation exercise in the barbell exercise.

 BARBELL OVERHEAD PRESS